patosai/tree-multiselect.js/README.md

 ## jQuery Tree Multiselect
 [![Build Status](https://travis-ci.org/patosai/tree-multiselect.js.svg?branch=master)](https://travis-ci.org/patosai/tree-multiselect.js)

-**This plugin allows you to replace a `select` element and replace it with a nice sortable, treeview element.**
+**This plugin allows you to replace a `select` element and replace it with a sweet treeview element.**

 Requires jQuery v1.8+